OpenSWE1R/swe1r-re/RE:-Unknown-slow-functions.md

+## Collision resolver???

-This function probably resolves collisions
+This function **probably** resolves collisions.
+But I did not confirm it yet

 ```C
 //----- (00490550) --------------------------------------------------------